Estimate your rate bill

 Closures will be kept under regular review in line with further Government announcements.
 Further information on service updates, helpline numbers and reaching LPS by email are available on the LPS website.

-LPS is currently revaluing all business properties in Northern Ireland.
-These new values will be used to calculate rate bills for businesses and organisations from April 2020.
+LPS revalued all business properties in Northern Ireland in 2020.
+These values have been used to calculate rate bills for businesses and organisations since April 2020.

 The short video below explains the revaluing process, known as Reval2020, and how LPS calculate your business rates bill.